-That design is a powerful and magic art that must always be employed for good instead of evil.
+That design is a powerful and magic art that must only be employed for good, not evil.
 (Unless someone has crossed you, of course.)

 That if you are a designer and you actually take the time to learn about a client’s business, you’ll do a better job.
 (OK, some of these are pretty obvious, we admit it.
 But a lot of people don’t seem to get this one.
 Crazy, right?)

-That if you're designing a publication, there is no way you can do a good job if you haven’t read the manuscript.
+That there is no way you can create a good design if you haven’t read the text.
 Um, duh.